The history of MySQL AB

 - Raised a $18 million Series C based on a rumored valuation north of $300 million.

 - MySQL is estimated to have a 33% market share measured in install base and 0.2% market share measured in revenue (the database market was a $15 billion market in 2006).

 - Ended the year with $50 million in revenue.

 - Ended the year with $75 million in revenue.

 - Sun Microsystems acquired MySQL AB for approximately $1 billion.

-- Michael Widenius (Monty) and David Axmark, two of MySQL AB's co-founders, begin to criticize Sun publicly and leave Sun shortly after.
+- Michael Widenius (Monty) and David Axmark, two of MySQL AB's co-founders, leave Sun shortly after the acquisition.

 - Mårten Mickos leaves Sun and becomes entrepreneur-in-residence at Benchmark Capital.
 Sun has now lost the business and spiritual leaders that turned MySQL into a success.